AintFritZ/AintFritZ/README.md

 - **Email:** Evbanquil@gmail.com
 - **Cell #:** 09668054510

-Feel free to connect with me to discuss anything tech-related or just to say hi!
+Feel free to contac me to discuss anything tech-related or just to say hi!

 [certification_link1]: #your_certification_link1
 [certification_link2]: #your_certification_link2